 Step 2 – Light the Subject

-Bonus tips: Use light sources that are of comparable size to the subject.
-For example, using a full-sized strobe for a small product will surely result in some light spillage.
-You can also use multiple light sources of different colors to add some atmosphere and character to your photos.
-Just ensure that it doesn’t spill over to the background, and you’ll be good to go.
+Bonus tips if you use artificial light: Use light sources that are of comparable size to the subject.
+For example, using a full-sized strobe for a small product will result in some light spillage.

-Bonus tip: Certain cameras have a high dynamic range (HDR) setting that allows them to handle both dark as well as light areas quite well.
-Despite making the changes to the usual settings, you may see that the background never appears dark enough.
-Chances are that the HDR setting is turned on.
+Bonus tip: Certain cameras have a high dynamic range (HDR) setting.
+HDR allows them to handle both dark and light areas quite well.
+If, after changing settings, the background is not dark enough, HDR might be active.
 Switching it off should give you the effect that you desire.

 Remember, you cannot achieve a ‘pure black’ backdrop.
-Regardless of how you change your settings and the lighting, your camera will still pick up some minute light differences.
-In fact, if you brighten up your image with a supposedly black background, some details of the background will be visible.
-Achieving a pure black from the darkened photographs is possible using software tools such as Photoshop.
+Regardless of how you change your settings and the lighting.
+Your camera will still pick up some minimal light differences.

 Obtaining a Black Background with Lightroom and Photoshop